 Here’s how NordVPN’s browser extensions look like:

-Right from the get-go, you’re going to find support for Chrome, Firefox, and even Safari browser.
+Right from the get-go, you’re going to find support for Google Chrome, Firefox, Opera and even Safari browser.

 Let’s first check out the interface and then we’ll talk about features, shall we?